JudaCarrillo/productsApp-backend-express/README.md

 ## Development server

 Run `npm start` for a dev server.
-Navigate to `http://localhost:3000 || free port on your computer/`.
+Navigate to `http://localhost:3000 || free port on your computer`.
 The application will automatically reload if you change any of the source files.

 ## Build